 1.5020 Public Business Meetings

-Public Business Meetings of the Board of Trustees shall be held no fewer than ten (10) times during the course of the College’s fiscal year and shall be held at times and locations to be determined by the Chairperson, or by the Board, should the Chairperson fail to do so.
-Establishment of the regular public business meeting schedule shall be established at the Annual Meeting.
-A Public Business meeting can be established for any other date than that fixed at the Annual Meeting, provided that the same shall be fixed by the Board Chair, for a day not less than seven days following the notice for such other date.
-Subject to the mandatory number of required meetings as set forth above, any Public Business Meeting may be cancelled by a majority vote of the Board of Trustees.
+Public Business meetings of the Board shall be held monthly, unless the Board decides to eliminate a monthly meeting, on a day, hour, and at a place to be fixed and determined at the annual meeting.
+A Public Business meeting can be established for any other date than that fixed at the annual meeting, provided that the same shall be fixed by the Board Chair, for a day not less than seven days following the notice for such other date.

-Trustees may attend and vote at any Public Business Meetings of the Board of Trustees or any other meeting of the board of Trustees by telephone conference or video conferencing methods.
+Trustees may attend and vote at the scheduled Public Business monthly meetings of the Board of Trustees or any other meeting by telephone conference or video conferencing methods.

 When practical, any Trustee who is to participate in any meeting via telephone or video conferencing shall inform the Board Secretary of his/her desire to participate in the meeting via telephone or video conferencing in sufficient time for the appropriate meeting materials and information to be provided to the Trustee for effective participation in the meeting.
 If the Board Chair is to participate by telephone or video conferencing, then the Vice Chair, if physically present at the meeting, shall chair the meeting.
 If neither the Chair nor Vice Chair is physically present at the meeting, then the Chair of the Finance and Facilities Committee, if physically present, shall chair the meeting.
 If neither the Chair, Vice Chair nor Chair of the Finance and Facilities Committee are physically present at the meeting, the Chair of the meeting shall be selected in alphabetical order among those physically present at the meeting.